philwild/infosecdocs/docs/2 - Concepts.md

 ###Alias

 An alias (or field alias) in Splunk is an alternate name assigned to a field that has been extracted from the event data within a Splunk index.
 Field aliases for fields can be defined against a source type, a source or a host.
-They can be defined within Splunk web by going into the Settings -> Fields menu.
+They can be defined within Splunk Web by going into the Settings -> Fields menu.
 If you are working with a data source that is not yet CIM compliant, you may need to create field aliases to map existing fields within your data source to the [CIM naming convention](https://docs.splunk.com/Documentation/CIM/latest/User/CIMfields).

 See Splunk's [documentation on Fields](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Abouttagsandaliases) for further information.

-###Event type
+###Event Type

 An event type in Splunk is a category of events united by the same search.
 Event types are useful for categorising a subset of event data from within one source type, or uniting events of a certain type across multiple source types.
 Event types and tags go hand-in-hand in assisting with preparing data for use in data models.